pulp-platform/pulp-nn/README.md

 ## 8bit or mixed

-Both the sub-directories are structured as will explain below but the ``8bit`` directory contains kernels which are already tested in QNN inference applications and is completed if you want to write your applications.
+Both the sub-directories are structured as will explain below but the ``8bit`` directory contains kernels which are already tested in QNN inference applications and is completed.
+It isready to use if you want to write your applications.
 ``mixed`` directory instead, is a work-in-progress library in which every kernel is already tested "on banch" but not in a real QNN inference application.
 It contains a ``scripts`` directory in which you can generate tests to stimulate the kernels and study the beheviours.
-To start with PULP-NN mixed, please refer to the ``README`` in that ``mixed`` directory.
+To start with PULP-NN mixed, please refer to the ``README`` in ``mixed`` directory.

 ## Structure of the library